Japanese Knife Types and How to Use Them

 Santoku / Multipurpose

-Santoku, which means ‘three virtues’ in Japanese, is an all-purpose knife with a taller blade profile than a gyutou.
+Santoku, which means ‘three virtues’ in Japanese, are all-purpose Japanese chef knives with a taller blade profile than a gyutou.
 Its three virtues are the knife’s ability to cut fish, meat and vegetables.
-Santoku have a flatter ‘belly’ than gyutou and can be used comfortably with an up and down chopping motion rather than a ‘rocking’ type cut.
+Santoku have a flatter ‘belly’ than gyutou and can be used comfortably with an up and down chopping motion rather than a ‘rocking’ type cut, making them great for slicing, dicing, and mincing.

 See all Santoku Knives